Correlations constrained by composite measurements: The optimisation problems

 In this section we will specify a particular subset of constraints imposed by the hierarchy that defines $K[\mathcal{P}]$.
 We will focus on a particular set of minimum requirements to demand to the GPT, which are colloquially stated as: \begin{compactitem} \item Valid states under local fiducial measurements -- Eq.~\eqref{eq:const1}, \item $\mathcal{P[F]}$ is a valid measurement on generic composite states -- Eq.~\eqref{eq:singsin}, \item $\mathcal{P[F]}$ is a valid measurement on products of steered states -- Eq.~\eqref{eq:steestatmeas}, \item $\mathcal{P[F]}$ is a PRM -- Eq.~\eqref{eq:PRMfidcond}. \end{compactitem} Implementing these conditions is already computationally demanding, since we are optimising over the possible PRM $\mathcal{P[F]}$ and the possible bipartite states $s$ of the GPT.

 The optimisation problem to solve therefore reads as follows: \begin{prob} \quad \\

-\end{prob} It is readily seen how the Optimisation Problem \ref{op:rel} is a relaxation of the Optimisation Problem \ref{op:orig} -- a solution $\mathcal{I}^\mathrm{R}_{max}$ to the former will yield an upper bound to the solution $\mathcal{I}_{max}$ of the latter.
+\end{prob} It is readily seen how the Optimisation Problem \ref{op:rel} is a relaxation of the Optimisation Problem \ref{op:orig} -- a solution $\mathcal{I}^\mathrm{R}_{\max}$ to the former will yield an upper bound to the solution $\mathcal{I}_{\max}$ of the latter.

 {To be able to implement this sort of optimisation problem on a computer, we must switch from the high level diagrammatic description of the processes in a GPT, to a lower level tensorial representation.
-The method for doing this is presented in App.~\ref{sec:tensor}.}
+The method for doing this is presented in App.~\ref{sec:tensor}, together with a spelled-out example for a particular scenario. }

 The constraints that appear in Optimisation Problem \ref{op:rel} can {then} be recast by means of the tensor representation as constraints on real vectors.
 This lower level form of Eqs.~\eqref{eq:const1}, \eqref{eq:singsin}, \eqref{eq:steestatmeas}, and \eqref{eq:PRMfidcond}, will be used when coding the scripts to carry out the numerical calculations of the next section.